-The Generator shall be provided with suitable type space haters of adequate capacity to prevent moisture condensation while the generator is shutdown.
-The space heaters shall be arranged to be energised automatically when the generator is not running.
-Power supply to the heaters shall be three-phase 415 volt or single-phase 240/250 volt AC.
+The Generator shall be provided with suitable type space heaters of adequate capacity to prevent moisture condensation while the generator is shutdown.
+The space heaters will automatically turned on when the generator shutdown and switch off when generator is running.
+Power supply to the heaters is three-phase 415 volt AC or single-phase 240/250 volt AC.